mwherman2000/neo-windocs/windocs/quickstart-csharp/00-prerequisites.md

 The activities in this document were tested on two configurations:
 * Windows 10 Pro edition Levnovo laptop, 32GB RAM, 500GB SSD + 500GB HDD, Intel i7 processor, Virtualization Technology enabled in BIOS
-  * Installation succeeded
+  * The installation succeeded
 * Windows 10 Home edition HP laptop, 8GB RAM, 1TB HDD, Intel i5 processor, Virtualization Technology enabled in BIOS
-  * Installation failed because Windows 10 Home edition doesn't include the Hyper-V feature and hence, the service can't be installed/enabled and the NEO Docker container can't be use for deploying and testing NEO smart contracts.
+  * The installation failed because Windows 10 Home edition doesn't include the Hyper-V feature and hence, the service can't be installed/enabled and the NEO Docker container can't be use for deploying and testing NEO smart contracts.

+## Create your NEO working folder

+This folder will be used for all of your NEO development work.
+It is the folder where you will download and build various NEO developer tools to as well as where you might choose for your own NEO solutions.

+1. In Windows Explorer/File Manager or using the Command Prompt or Powershell, create youe local "NEO" folder:

+    `C:\NEO`

+    This is the recommended folder name but you can choose an alternate folder as well.

+    **NOTE:** Some of the path names used in the NEO Project projects can be quite long.

 ## Download and Install the Microsoft .NET 4.7 Developer Pack